ClaudioZandonella/DMGC_Meta/README.md

 ### Summary

-This repository contains all the supplemantal material and the analysis scripts used in the article *“The effects of educational video-games on students motivation to math: A meta-analysis in K-12”*.
+This repository contains all the supplemental material and the analysis scripts used in the article *“The effects of educational video-games on students motivation to math: A meta-analysis in K-12”*.
 The aim of the meta-analysis was to synthesize the results of the studies in the literature, concerning the impact of educational video-games on students’ motivation towards mathematics.

 ### Analysis reproducibility